-The evaluation of the neck provides useful information for the dental practitioner by identifying conditions that might contribute with the oral health of the patient and the appropriate function of the masticatory system.
+The evaluation of the neck provides useful information for the dental practitioner by identifying conditions that might contribute to the oral health of the patient and the appropriate function of the masticatory system.
 At the same time, it constitutes a triage, which allows for a timely referral.
 There are three elements to consider in the general neck examination: history, clinical examination, and imaging.

 Like what you’re learning?
 Download a brochure for our online, postgraduate Orofacial Pain and Oral Medicine degree program.

-During the interview, the patient should be specifically asked about neck pain, mobility, sounds, and if there is history of any trauma in the head.
+During the interview, the patient should be specifically asked about neck pain, mobility, sounds, and if there is a history of any trauma in the head.
 An example is a whiplash injury produced during a motor vehicle accident.
 Positive responses might alert the clinician of the possibility of having a patient with cervical arthritis or muscle contractions, with limitations to position the head for dental treatment.

-It is also useful to ask about persistent contraction or pain in the shoulders, to identify a patient with stress, who will require some modifications during the regular dental care, such as shorter appointments and behavioral techniques to reduce the anxiety.
+It is also useful to ask about persistent contraction or pain in the shoulders, to identify a patient with stress, who will require some modifications during regular dental care, such as shorter appointments and behavioral techniques to reduce the anxiety.

 Another good question during the examination is the size of the neck.
 Usually the patients will know that number for clothing purposes.
 This will allow the clinician to consider the possibility of sleep apnea (17 inches or more might be related with Obstructive Sleep Apnea).